alexk99/the_router/bras/subsriber_management_eng.md

 	vif add name v21 port 0 type dot1q cvid 21 flags l3_subs

 Subscriber session creation is initiated by an ingress or egress unclassified packet going through a parent VIF.
-A packet is considered unclassified when its ip address doesn't match the ip address stored in any subscriber session.
+A packet is considered unclassified when it's ip address doesn't match the ip address stored in any subscriber session.
 When an unclassified packet is an ingress packet it means its source ip address doesn't belong to any session, when an unclassified packet is egress packet its destination address was checked.